This page was updated 24 March 2020.

-Following the World Health Organization’s declaration on 30 January that the coronavirus outbreak is a public health emergency of international concern, the UK government set it's risk level to moderate.
+Following the World Health Organization’s declaration on 30 January that the coronavirus outbreak is a public health emergency of international concern, the UK government's risk level has been raised to high.

 To keep informed on the latest updates, please follow the following advice topics: